Getting started / Track process progress

 Double-click on a status change element on the canvas to configure the settings.
 Choose the appropriate status for each stage.

 Save and publish the process.
-Now the status of the contract changes automatically depending on the process stage.
+Now the status of the contract changes automatically.
+Depending on what stage the process is at, the contract will take on one status or another.

 Step 3.
 Set up Kanban view

 The Kanban board in ELMA365 is a business process monitoring tool.
-While the process is being executed, the contract automatically moves from one column of the board to another.
+As the business process is being executed, the contract automatically moves across the board, and you can easily see exactly what stage of processing it is currently in.

-Go to the Contracts page.
-After you have statuses to the process, all the contracts are shown on the Kanban board.
+Go to the Contracts app page.
+After you have added statuses to the process, all the contracts are shown on the Kanban board.

 HtTPP6